perdanger/Perdanga-Software-Solutions/README.md

 ### 1. Main Menu

 - **[A] Install All Programs**
-  Install the full suite of supported programs with a single command, perfect for setting up a new system quickly.

 - **[G] Select Specific Programs**
-  Choose specific programs to install using a user-friendly graphical interface, giving you precise control over your software setup.

 - **[U] Uninstall Programs**
-  Remove any Chocolatey-installed programs via a convenient GUI, keeping your system clean and organized.

 - **[C] Install Custom Package**
-  Install any specific Chocolatey package by entering its package ID, offering flexibility for custom software needs.

 - **[T] Disable Windows Telemetry**
-  Enhance your privacy by disabling telemetry services and applying registry tweaks to minimize data collection.

 - **[X] Activate Spotify**
-  Unlock an enhanced Spotify experience with SpotX optimizations for a smoother, ad-free listening environment.

 - **[W] Activate Windows**
-  Run an external activation script from `get.activated.win` to activate your Windows installation.

 - **[N] Update Windows**
-  Keep your system up to date by checking for and installing the latest Windows updates with ease.

 - **[F] Create Unattend.xml File**
   Generate a customized `autounattend.xml` file for automated Windows installations, tailored to your preferences.

-- **[E] Exit Script**
-  Safely exit the script and disable Chocolatey auto-confirmation to ensure a clean shutdown.

 > [!TIP]
 > To install specific programs, enter their numbers (e.g., `1`, `1 5 17`, or `1,5,17`) from the supported programs list.